 On Saturday evening: you'll again get the chance to dance and play for dancing.

 On both Friday and Saturday evenings we'll be in Clapham Village Hall.
-We need to finish by midnight.

 On Sunday evening: we go to the Victoria Hall in Settle for a concert from our guests, followed by more playing and dancing – including an opportunity to showcase what we've learned so far.
 We share transport so don't worry if you don't have a car.